Look at this diagram carefully. It shows how materials change between, solids, liquids and gases:

 These are physical changes and they can be reversed, which means they go back to what they were before.
 When materials change in this way, it's called changing state.
 Do you notice each special word as the state changes (melting, condensing, etc.)?

-OK, to be able to talk about and describe these changes, we must understand the science vocabulary associated with each of the physical changes.
-So, let's check on that.
+OK, to be able to talk about and describe these changes, we must understand the science vocabulary associated with each of the physical changes, so that's what we're going to be looking at in this activity.